vicariousdrama/howto/lightning/nodeless-and-aws-serverless-example.md

 Click the [Create Function](https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/create/function) button in the upper right corner.

-For function name, specify `build-maze-2307`.
-This should match the value referenced by the invokeBuilder function in the nodeless-example-api-handler
+For function name, specify `nodeless-example-build-maze-2307`.
+This should match the value referenced by the invokeBuilder function in the nodeless-example-api-handler Lambda function and the nodeless-example-policy IAM policy.

 For Runtime, choose Python 3.10 from Other Supported.
 And keep x86_64 as the architecture.